Who is at risk for developing a C. diff. infection?

 - Living in a nursing home or extended-care facility

-- Colon problems, such as inflammatory bowl syndrome or colorectal cancer
+- Colon problems, such as inflammatory bowel syndrome or colorectal cancer

 - Weakened immune system